 In order for injured seamen to claim compensation under the Jones Act, they must be able to prove that the suffering that occurred as a result of negligence on the part of the employers – officers and other seamen, or that the vessel was in a condition that was endangering employed workers (unseaworthy).
 If any of the blame rests on the injured seamen while employed on the vessel, the Jones Act compensation recovery may be reduced.

 Even without showing either negligence or unseaworthiness, the seaman is entitled to be compensated during the period of recovery, in the form of:

 An offshore injury can present a very financially draining time for you and your family.
-Let our attorney at Tammy Karas-Griggs Attorney At Law fight your battle so you can rest, and focus on your own recovery.
-Contact Tammy Karas-Griggs Attorney At Law for a free consultation today or call (985) 247-0345.
+Let our attorney at Tammy Karas Griggs Attorney At Law fight your battle so you can rest, and focus on your own recovery.
+Contact Tammy Karas Griggs Attorney At Law for a consultation today or call (985) CUSTODY.

 Serving clients in the communities of Washington Parish, St. Tammany Parish, and Jefferson Parish including Covington, Mandeville, Slidell, Hammond, Ponchatoula, Madisonville, Metairie, Hammond, Kenner, Livingston, and more!